p-argento/uni/Fitting a line to data.md

 **p-value**
 We are looking for an "adjusted" $R^2$ that scales by the number of parameters.
-It determines how reliable the relationship $R^2$ is.
+The p-value determines how reliable the relationship $R^2$ is.
 The Degrees of Freedom (DF) are the extra parameters in the"fit".
 They turn the SS into variances.
 In 2D, the fit line has an extra parameter p (the slope) compared to the mean line, which is only an horizontal line with the y-intercept.
 The difference is then 2-1=1.
 Calculate F.